 Sampling error.
-Because the FY 2014 survey was a survey distributed to all organizations in the universe, there was no sampling error.
+Because the FY 2018 survey was a survey distributed to all organizations in the universe, there was no sampling error.

 Coverage error.
-Because of the limited size of the FFRDC universe, there is little to no coverage error for this survey.
+Given the availability of a comprehensive FFRDC list, there is no known coverage error for this survey.
 FFRDCs are identified through the NSF Master Government List of FFRDCs.
 NSF is responsible for maintaining the master list and queries all federal agencies annually to determine changes to, additions to, or deletions from the list.

 Nonresponse error.
 Most FFRDCs have incorporated the data needed to complete most of the survey questions into their record-keeping systems.
-Many FFRDCs choose not to complete Question 4 of the survey, which asks for expenditures by type of cost.
-These FFRDCs are managed by private companies for whom salary information is considered proprietary.
-Thirteen FFRDCs did not respond to Question 4.
-Four other FFRDCs could not provide software expenditures, and four could not provide equipment expenditures.
+Fifteen FFRDCs chose not to complete Question 4 of the survey, which asks for expenditures by type of cost.
+Fourteen of those FFRDCs are managed by private companies for whom salary information is considered proprietary.
+One FFRDC, which is managed by a university, could not separate its expenditures by type from those of the managing institution.
+Other FFRDCs did not answer all sections of Question 4: three FFRDCs could not provide information on software expenditures, and two could not provide data on equipment expenditures.
 One FFRDC did not report its operating budget (Question 5).
+One institution could not provide expenditures funded by nonprofit organizations separately from those funded by business (Question 1); the combined amount was reported as business funded.

 Measurement error.
-NSF discovered during the FY 2011 survey cycle that seven FFRDCs were including capital project expenditures in the R&D totals reported on the survey.
+NCSES discovered during the FY 2011 survey cycle that seven FFRDCs were including capital project expenditures in the R&D totals reported on the survey.
 Corrections made for the FY 2011 survey cycle lowered total expenditures by \$468 million.
 However, previous years still include an unknown amount of capital expenditures in the total.
 The amount is estimated to be less than \$500 million per year.

 Prior to the FY 2011 survey, the five FFRDCs administered by the MITRE Corporation had reported only internally funded R&D expenditures.
-After discussions with NSF, these five FFRDCs agreed to report all FY 2011 operating expenditures for R&D and to revise their data for FYs 2008-10.
+After discussions with NCSES, these five FFRDCs agreed to report all FY 2011 operating expenditures for R&D and to revise their data for FYs 2008-10.

-NSF discovered during the FY 2013 survey cycle that Los Alamos National Laboratory (LANL) was reporting some expenditures that were not for R&D as defined by this survey.
+NCSES discovered during the FY 2013 survey cycle that Los Alamos National Laboratory (LANL) was reporting some expenditures that were not for R&D, as defined by this survey.
 Corrections made for the FY 2013 survey cycle lowered the laboratory's total expenditures by \$349 million.
 LANL was also incorrectly reporting that all expenditures were for basic research.
 In corrections made for FY 2013, LANL reported that \$1,554 million (91%) of its total research expenditures was for applied research.
 LANL data from previous years still include an unknown amount of expenditures that were not for R&D and categorize all expenditures as basic research.

 Prior to FY 2014, the Aerospace FFRDC reported only expenditures on internal R&D projects.
-After discussions with NSF, the Aerospace Corporation agreed to report all R&D expenditures for FY 2014 and provide revised data to include all R&D expenditures for FYs 2010-13.
+After discussions with NCSES, the Aerospace Corporation agreed to report all R&D expenditures for FY 2014 and provide revised data to include all R&D expenditures for FYs 2010-13.
 R&D expenditures increased by more than \$800 million each year.

-During the FY 2014 survey, NSF discovered that the National Optical Astronomy Observatory had been including data for the National Solar Observatory since FY 2010.
+During the FY 2014 survey, NCSES discovered that the National Optical Astronomy Observatory had been including data for the National Solar Observatory since FY 2010.
 The Association of Universities for Research in Astronomy, the administrator of both FFRDCs, provided revised data for both FFRDCs for FYs 2010-13.